W. Ian Lipkin: 1990-2000s

+Research

 Bornavirus

 In 1989, Lipkin was the first to identify a microbe using purely molecular tools.
-During his time as Chair at UC Irvine, Lipkin published several papers throughout the decade dissecting and interpreting bornavirus.
+During his time as chair at UC Irvine, Lipkin published several papers throughout the decade dissecting and interpreting bornavirus.
 Once it was apparent the viral infections could selectively alter behavior and steady state brain levels of neurotransmitter mRNAs, the next step was to look for infectious agents which could be used as probes to map anatomic and functional domains in the central nervous system (CNS).

 By the mid-1990s, it was asserted that "Borna disease is a neurotropic negative-strand RNA virus that infects a wide range of vertebrate hosts," causing "an immune-mediated syndrome resulting in disturbances in movement and behavior."
 This led to several groups across the globe working to determine if there was a link between Borna disease virus (BDV) or a related agent and human neuropsychiatric disease.
 The group was formally called Microbiology and Immunology of Neuropsychiatric Disorders (MIND) and the multicenter, multi-national group focused on using standardized methods for clinical diagnosis and blinded laboratory assessment of BDV infection.
 After nearly two decades of inquiry, the first blinded case-controlled study of the link between BDV and psychiatric illness was completed by the researchers at Columbia University's Center for Infection and Immunity in a joint effort that concluded there is no association between the two.
 Lipkin noted that "it was concern over the potential role of BDV in mental illness and the inability to identify it using classical techniques that led us to develop molecular methods for pathogen discovery.
 Ultimately these new techniques enabled us to refute a role for BDV in human disease.
 But the fact remains that we gained strategies for the discovery of hundreds of other pathogens that have important implications for medicine, agriculture, and environmental health."

 West Nile Virus

 In 1999, West Nile virus was reported in two patients in Flushing Hospital Medical Center in Queens, New York.
-Lipkin led the team identifying West Nile virus in brain tissue of encephalitis victims in New York State It was determined potential routes for the spread of West Nile virus throughout New York (and the Eastern United States) originated from predominantly mosquitoes, but also possible from infected birds or human beings.
+Lipkin led the team identifying West Nile virus in brain tissue of encephalitis victims in New York State.
+It was determined potential routes for the spread of West Nile virus throughout New York (and the Eastern United States) originated from predominantly mosquitoes, but also possible from infected birds or human beings.
 There is a high likelihood the two international airports nearby the initial reported cases were also the initial points of entry into the United States.
-During the five years after the first reported case, Lipkin worked on a study with the National Institutes of Health (NIH) and the Wadsworth Center at the New York State Department of Health (NYSDOH) to determine how a vaccine could be developed.
-While they had some success with the immunization of mice with prME-LPs, as of 2018, there is still no human vaccine for WNV.
+During the five years after the first reported case, Lipkin worked on a study with the National Institutes of Health (NIH) and the Wadsworth Center at the New York State Department of Health to determine how a vaccine could be developed.
+While they had some success with the immunization of mice with particles resembling the structural protein prME of West Nile Virus, as of 2018, there is still no human vaccine for West Nile Virus.